 According to a study conducted by Pew Research Center, Millennials will soon be overtaking the largest living adult generation by 2019 as their numbers inflate to 73 million.
-It has been predicted that this generation of people born from early 1980s to mid 1990s will dominate the market for another 20 years as their population rise up to 76 million by 2036.
+It has been predicted that this generation of people born from the early 1980s to mid-1990s will dominate the market for another 20 years as their population rises up to 76 million by 2036.

 Customer Service Expectations

-Millennials are one of the most self educated generation in history.
+Millennials are one of the most self-educated generations in history.
 It is innate in them to make use of technology when it comes to everything they do.
 It has become a part of their routine that smartphones have become an “economic necessity” according to an article from Wired.

 Timeliness and Availability

 As businesses wanting to compete in the larger market, your information should be readily available as well.
 Chances are, you are already marketing your services across all social media channels known to man.
 However, as the famous Uncle Ben says, “With great power, comes great responsibility”.
 If you market on a specific platform, you should be able to handle customer service in it as well.

 You should also be mindful of how fast you respond to customers.
 These customers want answers to their problems like google search.
 An Edison Research said that 42% of customers complaining in Social Media expects a response within 60 minutes.